17-18 February 2022

 We call upon the EU-AU to focus and take robust action in the following points:

 1. Despite progress on the AU Peace Funding by the EU, the financing of African-led peace support initiatives, including through UN-assessed contributions, remains to be abused/ misused by the AU.
 The EU and Africa need to adapt their way of working together in fragile areas in order to have an impact on governance at the local level and EU Security financing should be audited and monitored by competent joint body.
 The EU’s current integrated approach mobilises the full range of its instruments including top political diplomacy, regular consultations, mediation for conflict prevention and resolution, restrictive measures.
 However, the ongoing war in Ethiopia is beyond the capacity of Africans or the EU.
 Therefore, this particular civil war can only be addressed through UN mandated mechanisms mainlyUNSCandRTP resolutions.
-We demand the implementation of Responsibility to Protect (R2P or RtoP)-global political commitment which was endorsed by all member states of the United Nations at the World Summit in order to address its four key concerns to prevent genocide, war crimes, ethnic cleansing and crimes against humanity.
+We demand the implementation of Responsibility to Protect (R2P or RtoP)- a global political commitment which was endorsed by all member states of the United Nations at the World Summit in order to address its four key concerns to prevent genocide, war crimes, ethnic cleansing and crimes against humanity.

 2. While we recognise the ‘African Peace Facility’ the EU supports African-led peace operations and the African Peace and Security Architecture (APSA), the African Union Peace and Security initiative in the Horn of Africa, particularly Ethiopia failed to bring peace due to departmental maladministration and political corruption.The EU should be aware of this manipulation and take urgent actions and refer the matter to the UNSC.